vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 ## Create a Spark Application

-For our first application we're going to build a simple program that performs a word count on the collected works of Shakespeare - [Download the file](assets/shakespeare.txt).
+For our first application we're going to build a simple program that performs a word count on the collected works of Shakespeare - [Download the file](assets/shakespeare.txt), save the file as **shakespeare.txt**.

 Later we'll want Spark to retrieve this file from HDFS (Hadoop Distributed File System), so let's place it there now.